OctopusDeploy/blog/blog/2021-07/integrated-docker-registry/index.md

 Migrating to containerized applications also presents a challenge for teams that have relied on features like **Structured Configuration Variables**, **Substitute Variables in Templates**, **.NET Configuration Variables**, and **.NET Configuration Transforms**.

-This post proposes an integrated container repository within Octopus itself, and provides a process through which environment specific Docker images can be deployed much like traditional application artifacts.
+This post proposes an integrated container repository within Octopus itself, provides a process through which environment specific Docker images can be deployed much like traditional application artifacts, and allows container images to be generated on the fly.

 ## What problems are we trying to solve?